lkodinsson/MARS/Advanced/AncestryAbilities.md

 **Point Cost:** 2

 Provides a +1 bonus to a specific skill only while in a specific environment.

-## Nimble

-**Point Cost:** 2

-Provides a +1 bonus to agility and athletics checks when leaping, running, climbing, or rolling.

 ## Pain Tolerance